rosano/kommit/os-app/open-guide/text.en.md

 </div>

-*Front text* or *Back text* can be used for the question or answer
+*KOMBrowseInfoFormFrontTextFieldText* or *KOMBrowseInfoFormRearTextFieldText* can be used for the question or answer

 Each side can have a short audio recording.
-Click *Record* and allow microphone access to begin recording, then click again to end.
+Click *KOMBrowseInfoAudioRecordButtonText* and allow microphone access to begin recording, then click again to end.

-The *Read* button speaks the text using the language chosen on the deck page.
+The *KOMBrowseInfoFormFrontReadButtonText* button speaks the text using the language chosen on the deck page.

-*Notes* can be used for any personal comments or memory aids.
+*KOMBrowseInfoFormNotesFieldText* can be used for any personal comments or memory aids.

 *Tags* can be used to organize cards and make them easier to find.